Learning & Research

 - How can market intelligence, convening, dissemination, and partnerships help to shape these ecosystem features and “crowd in” activity in the space?

-The below graphic illustrates how the MEL objectives will be carried out, by linking our Results Framework and design, through to the activities and key learning questions, through to the learning process itself and how insights and lessons are disseminated to have wider impact.
+We conduct program Monitoring, Evaluation, Research and Learning (MERL) to understand the link between activities, outputs and outcomes at the client, partner and ecosystem level and their link to achieving program impact.
+The below graphic illustrates how the MERL objectives will be carried out, by linking our results framework and design, through to the activities and key learning questions, through to the learning process itself and how insights and lessons are disseminated to have wider impact.